 A toilet brush’s job is a dirty one, so hygiene is a top priority.
 A great brush and holder set is designed to minimize the "ick" factor.
 Look for a caddy that allows the brush to air dry.
 A ventilated holder prevents water from pooling at the bottom, which stops mold, mildew, and unpleasant odors from developing.
 The brush itself should also be made from non-porous materials that are easy to rinse clean after each use.
 Some modern options even include features like antibacterial coatings.
 Ultimately, you want cleaning accessories that are not only effective but also easy to maintain, keeping your bathroom sanitary and fresh.

-Our Top Toilet Brush Picks for a Sparkling Clean
+The Best Toilet Brushes for a Sparkling Clean

 With so many options out there, finding the right toilet brush can feel surprisingly complicated.
 But it doesn't have to be.
 The "best" brush really just depends on your bathroom, your cleaning style, and what you value most, whether that's deep-scrubbing power, modern aesthetics, or pure convenience.
 To make your decision easier, we’ve broken down our top picks into categories that fit every type of home and cleaning need.
 From classic workhorses to sleek, modern designs, here’s a look at the best toilet brush sets for achieving that satisfying, sparkling clean.